ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 AI Video Surveillance for Construction Sites That Reduces False Alarms

-After two weeks of this, you stop checking alerts altogether.
-That’s when real theft happens — and you discover it eight hours too late because you’ve learned to ignore notifications.
+After two weeks of this, you stop checking altogether.
+That's when real theft happens.
+You discover it eight hours too late because you've learned to ignore notifications.

 Why Traditional Construction Video Surveillance Overwhelms You With False Alerts